 Phone: + 1-314-246-7001

 Primary Responsibilities: Working with prospective international undergraduate transfer students.
-Also serves as a Designated School Official (DSO) for F-1 visa students & their dependents and an Alternative Responsible Officer (ARO) for J-1 visa students, scholars & their dependents.
+Also serves as a Designated School Official (DSO) for F-1 visa students and their dependents and an Alternative Responsible Officer (ARO) for J-1 visa students, scholars and their dependents.
 Admission questions from transfer students should be directed to Ms. Janka Ribando.
 Immigration and visa questions can also be directed to her.